Peter Kenilorea

 Sir Peter Kenilorea (23 May 1943 – 24 February 2016) was a Solomon Islander politician, officially styled The Rt Hon.
 Sir Peter Kenilorea as a member of the Privy Council of the United Kingdom.
-He was the first prime minister of an independent Solomon Islands, from 1978–1981, and also served a second term from 1984–1986.
+He was the first prime minister of an independent Solomon Islands, from 1978 to 1981, and also served a second term from 1984 to 1986.

 Early life and education

 Kenilorea was born in Takataka village on Malaita island, of ꞌAreꞌare ethnicity.

 Kenilorea attended school in Malaita and Honiara.
 He then received a scholarship to study in New Zealand, where he attended Wesley College, Whanganui Collegiate School, and Ardmore College.
-He trained to be a teach while at Ardmore, and he began work as a schoolteacher after returning to Malaita.
+He trained to be a teacher while at Ardmore, and he began work as a schoolteacher after returning to Malaita.
 He was trained as a teacher for the South Seas Evangelical Church and a co-founder of the Solomon Islands Christian Association.

 Kenilorea had a wife, Margaret, and had seven or eight children.